Happy Heart Ranch

-Sacred Ground International and The Happy Heart Ranch are headquartered and co-exist on 3000 acres at the base of the Sacred Pryor Mountains located on the Crow Indian Reservation near Pryor, Montana.
+Sacred Ground International and the Ranch are headquartered and co-exist on 3500 acres at the base of the Pryor Mountains located on the Crow Indian Reservation near Pryor, Montana.
 A model of sustainable ranching that utilizes principles of Conservation, Preservation and Restoration of both cultural and natural resources.
 This is a Living Learning Center where an international team of staff and volunteers are:

 Brooke Medicine Eagle: